-The cost of Ptosis surgery in Singapore is usually insurance claimable or covered by Medisave, which is the reason behind the title of this article.
-As explained above, Ptosis is an actual medical condition, and one should look at it so.
+The cost of Ptosis surgery in Singapore is usually insurance claimable or covered by Medisave if it is classified as a medical condition.
 This means certain health benefits can be enacted in insurance claims, thus reducing a substantial amount if not all of the cost of Ptosis surgery.
-This differs differently from insurance companies, but one should at least be aware that Ptosis surgery is often insurance claimable.

 To determine whether or not it is deemed a medical condition, doctors will need to use the Marginal Reflex Distance test.
 So the first step is to visit either a plastic surgeon or an ophthalmologist.